pparkitn/pparkitn/README.md

 Here are some of the projects I've worked on:

 1. [Face Emotion Detection](proj1/README.md)
-Using deep learning to recognize human emotions from live video streams.
+<br>Using deep learning to recognize human emotions from live video streams.
    - Technologies Used: Python, Docker, Amazon AWS, W&B, MQTT
    - Dataset: [FER-2013](https://www.kaggle.com/datasets/msambare/fer2013)
    - Highlights: Training the DNN in the Cloud and deploying it to the Nvidia Jetson